 EMDR reportedly provides a rapid decrease of distressing symptoms as it combines the body and mind to help clients work through trauma.
 EMDR has been primarily used for PTSD but is also being tried for anxiety disorders and addictions.

-There is no blanket response on whether a Christian can use EMDR.
-The theory itself has holes and potential pitfalls.
-Yet it does seem effective, and there are Christian counselors who use EMDR as a tool.
 As there is nothing inherently wrong with moving one’s eyes, recalling memories, or evaluating how one has processed a traumatic event, it would seem there is nothing inherently wrong within the EMDR treatment procedure itself.
 As with most forms of therapy, the usefulness and truthfulness depend in large part on the counselor and the client.
 If a therapist and a client are committed to biblical truth and seeking healing ultimately from God, EMDR could be an acceptable means toward that end.

 When seeking any form of therapy, it is best to fully vet a potential counselor.
 Therapists are required to obtain informed consent from their clients and must share with their clients the theories undergirding their techniques and the tools and techniques involved in therapy.
 It is always wise to pray about any potential therapy before committing to it—and along the way.
 Compare what a counselor says against biblical truth.
 Examine the fruitfulness of any therapy in your own life.
 Is it helping you to draw closer to God, to experience His freedom, to live increasingly in His truth?
 Or is it drawing you away from God, making you feel self-sufficient, encouraging you into sinful behaviors and attitudes?
-If at any point you become uneasy with a therapy or technique, you should stop immediately.
+If at any point you become uneasy with a therapy or technique, you should stop and re-evaluate.